 Unable to download the admit card?

-Candidates who are unable to download their admit card must call the helpline numbers from 10 am to 5 pm OR send an email to email@example.com giving their application number and also the confirmation page.
+Candidates who are unable to download their admit card must call the helpline numbers from 10 am to 5 pm at 0120 6895200 OR send an email to email@example.com giving their application number and also the confirmation page.

-Before candidates challenge the answer key of JEE Main, it is imperative to ensure that they know the question IDs that are given therein.
-So the first step candidates must do is to download the JEE Main question papers that are also available in the candidate login.
-Then they must check the JEE Main answer key (provisional) for the correct answers and match them.
-In case of discrepancy, they must note the question ID and the answer ID that they think is correct.
+To challenge the answer key of JEE Main, candidates must know the question IDs.
+This is required as NTA just publishes the answer option with the question ID and not the actual question asked.
+So What is the JEE Main question ID?
+This is the ID , a number given to each question asked in the question paper and given in the candidate's response sheet.
+So the first step candidates must do is to download the JEE Main question paper that is available in the candidate login.
+This means that they will have all the question Ids on hand.
+Then they must check the JEE Main provisional answer key for the questions and match them.
+In case of discrepancy, they must note the question ID and the answer ID to keep track of the same.

 Name of Coaching Centre

 FIITJEE - JEE Main exam analysis

 For the April session NTA will release the JEE Main result in online mode.
 Candidates will have to login using the application number and date of birth to download their score card.
 To ensure equivalence in the difficulty levels of all shifts, the prescribed NTA normalization procedure wll be put to use to arrive the normalized scored for each of the three subjects and the total score which will be announced in the result of JEE Main

 The JEE Main All India rank will be announced in online mode and the better of the two scores will be considered while assigning the rank to the students.
 The JEE main 2020 result will depict the following details